adamalbrecht/ngQuickDate/README.md

 ## Date Formatting

-Note that when displaying dates in a well-formatted manner, Angular's [Date filter](http://docs.angularjs.org/api/ng.filter:date) is used.
+Note that when displaying dates in a well-formatted manner, Moments's [format filter](http://momentjs.com/docs/#/displaying/format/) is used.
 So if you want to customize these formats, please reference that link to see the formatting syntax.
-Sugar.js and Date.js have their own formatting syntax that are different from Angular's.
+Sugar.js and Date.js have their own formatting syntax that are different from Moment.js's.

 ## Date Filter Function